fperazzi/fperazzi.github.io/_pages/publications.md

 My research interests span Computer Vision and Machine Learning.

-If you are a talented PhD student looking for an internship at Adobe or interested to collaborate on an research project, send me an email.
+If you are a talented PhD student looking for an internship at Adobe or interested to collaborate on a research project, send me an email.